Flood-UI/flood/README.md

 3. Create a long, unique secret (used to sign [JWT auth tokens](https://github.com/auth0/node-jsonwebtoken)) in `config.js`.

 #### Starting the Server
-1. Run `npm install --production`.
+1. Run `npm install --production` (only the first time when installing).
 2. Run `npm run start:production`.
 3. Access the UI in your browser.
 Defaults to `localhost:3000`.
   * You may change the default port in `config.js`.